vburlbl/cleantalk-spam-protect/readme.txt

 * JetPack Contact form.
 * WooCommerce review form.
 * WordPress Landing Pages.

+= Anti spam plugin info =
+The plugin is client application for cloud anti-spam service CleanTalk.org, which **daily protects 5k web-sites from spam bots**.
+Also you can use CleanTalk app for iPhone, Android to control anti-spam service on web-site or control comments, signups, contacts and orders.

+We have developed an anti-spam service CleanTalk that would provide **maximum protection from spam** and you can provide for your visitors **a simple and convenient form of comments/registrations without annoying CAPTCHAs and puzzles**.
+Used to detect spam multistage test that allows us to block up to 100% of spam bots.

+= Spam protection methods =
+Plugin uses several simple tests to stop spammers.

+* Spam bots signatures.
+* JavaScript anti spam test.
+* Checks by Email, IP, domains at <a href="http://cleantalk.org/blacklists" target="_blank">spam activities list</a>.
+* Comment submit time.
+Spam bots usually send post immediately after page load.
+* Relevance test for the comments.
+Spam bots send offtop posts, so the plugin can filter spam bots by oftop.

+= Protection from manual spam =
+For manual spam filtering plugin evaluates the relevance of the comments text according to the subject and the content of the blog.
+Relevance is determined by keyword and topic of each keyword separately.
+Comments which have been tested for manual spam are automatically published in the blog.

 = We recommend =
 * Audience engagement plugin <a href="http://wordpress.org/plugins/feedweb/">Feedweb</a>